How to use a TFSA to get better investing results

 Time to top up your TFSA investing account?

 At this time of year, many investors think about contributing to their RRSPs — and that’s a great idea, to build up that nest egg.
-But if you’ve got some short-to-medium term purchases you’ve been planning for, then the TFSA might be the better option.
-Compare TFSAs vs RRSPs vs both, what’s best for me?
+But if you’re saving for something other than retirement, then the TFSA might be the better option.
+Compare RRSP vs. TFSA: Which is right for me?